Abbreviation at End of Sentence

 Correct: Poco works at Nusquam Inc.

-Not all abbreviations end in periods.
+Of course not all abbreviations end in periods.
 If an abbreviation does not itself end in a period, place a period after it as usual to end the sentence.

 Examples